A B C D E F G H I J M N O P R S T V W

 Flat File

-Also known as a sequential file, data is stored as one continuous row and records are generally fixed length.
+Also known as a sequential file, it stores data as one continuous row, and records are generally fixed in length.

 Flowchart/Process Map

-A pictorial summary that shows with symbols and words the steps, sequence and relationship of the various operations and people involved in a process.
-Internal audit typically highlights risk and control points on these.
+A pictorial summary that shows, with symbols and words, the steps, sequence and relationship of the various operations and people involved in a process.
+Internal audit typically highlights risks and control points related to these.

 Footed